La Quête de l'oiseau du temps: Sorcerer-Princes

 The pompous but friendly Sorcerer-Prince of the March of a Thousand Greens, a lushly forested area, and Bragon's old rival for Mara's hand.
-A knowledgable sage, he is asked by Mara to escort Bragon's troupe to the Temple of Oblivion, because only he can read the runes inside the sanctuary which point the way to the Time Bird.
+A knowledgeable sage, he is asked by Mara to escort Bragon's troupe to the Temple of Oblivion, because only he can read the runes inside the sanctuary which point the way to the Time Bird.
 Shortly after learning that his fellow Sorcerer-Prince Fjel had attempted to stop Mara because he feared that she is thirsting for Ramor's power, Bodias chastises Fjel harshly and is attacked by the other Jaisirs for his sacrilege.
 While attempting to help him, the Stranger accidentally hits Bodias with Pelisse's Firey Whip, dooming Bodias to a slow, agonizing death.
 Bragon and the others bring the dying Prince back to his homeland, which has been consumed by fire just as his own body due to their mutual connection.